microsoft/vscode-docs/docs/python/editing.md

 ### Move Symbol

-The Pylance extension offers two Code Actions to simplify the process of moving symbols to different files: **Move symbol to...**, which displays a file picker so you can select the destination file for the symbol to be moved to,  and **Move symbol**, which creates a new file with the symbol name, located on the same directory as the source file where the Code Action was invoked.
+The Pylance extension offers two Code Actions to simplify the process of moving symbols to different files: **Move symbol to...**, which displays a file picker so you can select the destination file for the symbol to be moved to,  and **Move symbol to new file**, which creates a new file with the symbol name, located on the same directory as the source file where the Code Action was invoked.

-You can access this Code Action by hovering over the symbol you want to move, then selecting the light bulb that appears next to it.
+You can access these Code Actions by hovering over the symbol you want to move, then selecting the light bulb that appears next to the desired action.
 Alternatively, you can right-click on the symbol and select **Refactor...** from the context menu.

 ![Move Symbol refactoring options](images/editing/move-symbol.gif)